The Kim Sisters: Fame in the United States

 In 1959, The Kim Sisters arrived in Las Vegas to perform in Ball's "China Doll Revue" at the Thunderbird Hotel.
 After they fulfilled their contract at the Thunderbird, The Kim Sisters began performing at the Stardust Hotel.
 It was during this time that they were first invited to perform on The Ed Sullivan Show, the GI's original goal.
 It was also at this first performance they met Louis Armstrong.
 They ultimately performed on the show an additional 21 times.
 They made a guest appearance on the Dean Jones Ensign O'Toole sitcom, "Operation Benefit" October 14, 1962.
 The Kim Sisters frequently performed wearing Korean hanbok and singing popular American songs.

 In 1962, they covered The Coasters song "Charlie Brown".
-The group retired in 1975 after more than 20 years of performing.
+Their mother Nan-young then sent their three brothers to join their sisters and form the "Kim Brothers" group.
+They toured with their sisters but did not have their own breakout.

+Split

+Sue and Mia had a falling out around 1973, and Mia left the group, marking the end of the main Kim Sisters act.

-Aija died of lung cancer in 1987.
-Mia lives in Hungary with her husband, musician Tommy Vig, and also has produced records with him.
+Sue and Aija continued performing together in Las Vegas until Aija died of lung cancer in 1987.

+Mia moved to Hungary with her husband, musician Tommy Vig, with whom she performs and produces records.
+She has not maintained contact with her brothers and Sue.
+Sue stayed in Nevada where she married and raised two children.
+In an interview with Vanity Fair, she mentioned she had never seen footage of the Kim Sisters performing together prior to clips being uploaded to YouTube.

 On March 27, 2014, Sue Kim became the first Korean American to be inducted into the Nevada Entertainer/Artist Hall of Fame.